AlgoBrother/MayaTok-BPE/README.md

 ⚡️ Features

-🧠 Custom BPE tokenizer from scratch — no wrappers
+Custom BPE tokenizer from scratch

-🧵 Multithreaded training for fast vocab generation
+Multithreaded training for fast vocab generation

-🗃️ Persistent vocab/merges (just like GPT-style tokenizers)
+Persistent merges

+Checkpoint saving

-🏎️ Focus on raw speed — built for performance benchmarking
+Focus on raw speed — built for performance benchmarking

-📦 Minimal dependencies, zero bloat

-📦 Installation

 Make sure you have Rust installed.